Ideological leanings of United States Supreme Court justices: Partisan balance

 In the 1960s, Democratic presidents John F. Kennedy and Lyndon B. Johnson, appointed 2 justices each, flipping the balance back to a majority of Democratic-appointed justices.
-This was reversed by Republican president Richard Nixon who appointed 4 justices, followed by Republican presidents Gerald Ford, Ronald Reagan, and George H.W.
-Bush appointing a total of 7 more justices.
+This was reversed by Republican president Richard Nixon who appointed 4 justices, followed by Republican presidents Gerald Ford, Ronald Reagan, and George H. W. Bush appointing a total of 7 more justices.
 (Democratic president Jimmy Carter was not able to appoint any justices in his single term).
 In succession, Democratic president Bill Clinton, Republican president George W. Bush, and then Democratic president Barack Obama each appointed 2 justices.
 Since 2020, with the appointment of 3 justices by Republican president Donald Trump, the Court has 6 justices appointed by Republican presidents.
 Democratic president Joe Biden appointed 1 justice, but that appointment did not change the partisan balance.
 As the graph clearly shows, in every term since 1970, the Court majority (consisting of at least 5 of the justices) has been appointed by Republican presidents.
 Every chief justice since 1953 has also been appointed by Republican presidents.

 Devins and Baum point out that "before 2010, the Court never had clear ideological blocs that coincided with party lines".
 In choosing their appointments, presidents often focused more on friendship and political connections than on ideology.
 Republican presidents sometimes appointed liberals and Democratic presidents sometimes appointed conservatives.
 As a result, "... between 1790 and early 2010 there were only two decisions that the Guide to the U.S. Supreme Court designated as important and that had at least two dissenting votes in which the Justices divided along party lines, about one-half of one percent."
 Even in the turbulent 1960s and 1970s, Democratic and Republican elites tended to agree on some major issues, especially concerning civil rights and civil liberties—and so did the justices.
 But since 1991, ideology has been much more important in choosing justices—all Republican appointees have been committed conservatives and all Democratic appointees have been liberals.
 As the more moderate Republican justices retired, the court has become more partisan.
 The Court is now divided sharply along partisan lines with justices appointed by Republican presidents taking increasingly conservative positions and those appointed by Democrats taking moderate liberal positions.
 This alignment between the Justices' partisanship and their ideological leanings (known as "partisan sorting") appears to be greater than ever before.

+A recent academic study indicates an earlier partisan split in one area: since 1920 justices appointed by Republican Presidents generally have made more pro-business decisions than those appointed by Democratic Presidents, and this pro-business propensity has grown since the 1950s and especially in the Roberts Court.
+Another study shows that, since the Warren Court in the 1950s, Republican-appointed justices have increasingly favored wealthy people and their interests.